Deniz-Jasa/Meal/README.md

-# Meal - A healthy and high-quailty meals delivery app alternative
+# Meal - High-quailty meals delivery app alternative
 Connect with a local chef and order your favourite meal in seconds!

 <!-- Project Images -->